-Thol’ulwazi brings comprehensive health care services to rural and farm communities in the district of Mkhondo (Piet Retief).
+Thol’ulwazi brings comprehensive health care services to rural and farm communities in the districts of Mkhondo (Piet Retief) as well as the northern part of eDumbe (Paulpietersburg).
 Services include HIV and AIDS education, holistic counselling and testing and antiretroviral medication with regular follow up visits.
+These communities have very high rates of unemployment (especially amongst women and youth).
+Low levels of literacy and a growth in the older population intensify the burden of poverty.

-The formation of Thol’ulwazi Thol’impilo HIV as NGO resulted from projects that were introduced in remote areas of the district of Mkhondo in 2005.
+The formation of Thol’ulwazi as NGO resulted from projects that were introduced in remote areas of the district of Mkhondo in 2005.
 The Church and Business against HIV and AIDS Initiative became aware of the needs in this area.
 Health facilities were great distances from rural populations and people lacked basic HIV information with the result that HIV awareness was very low.
+There was a high mortality rate in the community and high AIDS related stigma.
 The Mpumalanga Forum visited the area to explore possibilities for a church and business project.
 With the help of Rev Markus Kallembach, who was as missionary responsible for projects in the ELKSA (Lutheran Church), a diaconical committee for HIV and AIDS intervention was formed.

 The first step, to train Peer Educators was supported by the Church and Business against HIV and AIDS Initiative.
-The Mpumalange Provincial Government initially paid stipends for all peer-educators.
-This was valuable support as peer-educators were monitored and they were active and reached many people during the first years to raise awareness.
+The Mpumalanga Provincial Government initially paid stipends for all peer-educators.
+Peer-educators were monitored and they were active and reached many people during the first years to raise awareness.

 The first group of community members trained as Peer Educators